gorlapraveen/brightness_bashshell_script/README.md

 Example usage

            :'backlight set 300' to set brightness level to 300 in range of 1 to maximum brightness"

+Uninstall:

+Run './delete.sh' in the same directory, so that the package for controlling the brightness by commandline interface is disabled and concerned packge(this package) is deleted/purged/uninstalled.
+          :./delete.sh

 Developed and Contributed by: